Last Updated: 16th July, 2021

 Online reputation is an integral part of a business.
 It is essential for building positive public opinion and driving conversion.
 However, online reputation is significantly affected by consumer reviews on social media sites and feedback forums.
 The links of these reviews are indexed by search engines and are publicly displayed on search engine result pages (SERPs).
 They can substantially promote or tarnish the public perception of a brand or individual service provider.
 To state more precisely, statistical research by Glance, a popular CRM software development firm, has proved that it takes 12 positive customer experiences to undo the damage of 1 negative review.

 Therefore, to rebuild the tainted reputation of a brand or individual service provider, online reputation management (ORM) is a feasible solution.
-It refers to all those methods and techniques that are used in removing negative links from SERPs.
+It refers to all those methods and techniques that are used in removing negative search results from SERPs.
 However, depending on the volume of image-tainting elements, such as reputation attacks (targeted negative reviews), false news, and common misinterpretations on the internet, ORM can become a lengthy process.

 The time taken to remove the negative reviews from SERPs depends on the following factors:

-Absolute Removal: The permanent removal of bad links that sabotage a brand’s reputation is possible via convincing the publishing author.
+Absolute Removal: The permanent removal of bad search results that sabotage a brand’s reputation is possible via convincing the publishing author.
 A major problem with this approach is that the publisher often demands money in exchange for removal.
 Neither is this method applicable in the majority of cases nor is it always possible to convince the publisher or even trace him in the first place.

 Suppression: Pushing down negative reviews on SERPs in an effort to highlight and improve the visibility of positive ones is another approach to online reputation management.
 In comparison to absolute removal, which may require a brand to pay several publishers, suppression is a more accessible and affordable option.
 A reputation management company has several approaches to suppression, which render reputation attacks useless in future.